 - 3 Tablespoons of White Vinegar

 Are you ready to make Steve’s copycat Heinz Ketchup recipe?
 He’s on standby and will step you through the process.

 We highly recommend that you view the video.
-This way you will be assured of the best possible result.
+This way you will achieve the best result.
 To see Steve in action, click Play above ^

 Homemade Tomato Ketchup Instructions

 via Steve Owens

 This is so simple to make!
 Tip the contents of the tomato paste can into a bowl and then mix the onion powder with the hot water.

 Next, add all the remaining ingredients into the hot water except the vinegar.
 Use the hot water to rinse out the tomato paste can and add to the bowl.